Personalized Elizabeth Storybook — Make Her the Hero

 Can I create multiple stories for Elizabeth with different themes?

 Absolutely!
 Many families create a collection of stories for Elizabeth, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Elizabeth experience being the hero in new ways, which is wonderful for a child with regal qualities.
+Each story lets Elizabeth experience being the hero in new ways, which is great for a child with regal qualities.

 Can I add Elizabeth's photo to the storybook?